Background information on the development path of UNU's visual identity.

 1 May 1992

-The above message introduced the vast, four-volume guidelines; an impressive undertaking with an incredible amount of detail.
+The above message introduced the large ring-bound guidelines; an impressive undertaking with an incredible amount of detail.
 Developed from 1990 and launched in 1992, the scope of the project was significant and considered to be comprehensive to the organization’s needs at the time.
-The major change over the previous identity was clear recognition and detailed support for UNU RTC/Ps within the scheme.
+The major change over the previous identity was clear recognition and detailed support for UNU Research and Training Centres/Programmes (RTC/Ps) within the scheme.
 Guidelines for constructing collateral covered the basic design elements (UNU symbol and UNU logotype, language variants, colors and typefaces), general stationery (letterhead, envelopes, etc), administrative forms, basic promotional and publications materials, architectural/facility signage, and working with supporting organizations.

 The guidelines provided were in schematic form on how to create or use the identity elements; with exception of the symbol and logotype (aka the logo), digital templates or quick-start files were not included with the manuals.
 With the lack of a global IT infrastructure to share data and graphics workstations (cost prohibitive and far from user-friendly), developing collateral under the new identity was a significant investment and required considerable internal and vendor support.

 The visual identity artwork and guidelines were originally developed by Banks & Miles, in close collaboration with UNU staff.
 Revisions to the identity occurred in 1994 (Japanese language support for core collateral applications) and 2000 (modification of the logotype); revisions were developed in collaboration with Michiyoshi Design Laboratory.